JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 $$\delta[n] = \begin{cases} 1 &\text{ if } n=0,\\ 0 &\text{ if } n \neq 0. \end{cases}\quad ({% increment page.equationId  %})$$

 And so we have found our neutral element!
 The signal defined in Equation 3 is called a **unit sample sequence**, a **discrete-time impulse**, or just an **impulse** [2].
-I have also often stumbled upon the name **discrete (Dirac) delta**.
+I have also often stumbled upon the name **discrete (Dirac) delta (impulse)**.

 The definition in Equation 3 makes sense also from a different perspective.
-In [the first post in the series]({% post_url 2020-06-20-the-secret-behind-filtering %}), we said that convolution in the context of filtering means scaling and delaying the impulse response by the samples of the input signal.
+In [the first article in the convolution series]({% post_url 2020-06-20-the-secret-behind-filtering %}), we said that convolution in the context of filtering means delaying and scaling the impulse response by the samples of the input signal.
 If the impulse response consists of a single sample with value 1, convolving a signal with it should yield only delayed successive weights, i. e., just the input signal.

 # Identity element of the continuous convolution

-How does the neutral element look in case of continuous convolution.
+How does the neutral element look in the case of continuous convolution?
 According to Equation 2, we obtain

 $$x(t) \ast \delta(t) = \delta(t) \ast x(t) = \int \limits_{-\infty}^{\infty} x(\tau) \delta(t - \tau) d\tau = x(t). \quad ({% increment page.equationId  %}) $$